 This metric represents the total time, in minutes, that a video was played, compounded for all the views, regardless of completion.
 In other words, this metric reflects the video’s playback in length of time.

-All these metrics are shown plotted against time on a graph or in a table, which makes for simple and convenient trend analysis by showing how the metrics change over time and the peak time of viewership.
-Such actionable insights can be used when planning future videos of similar nature.
+All these metrics are shown plotted against time on a graph or in a table, which makes for a simple and convenient trend analysis by showing how the metrics change over time and the peak time of viewership.
+Such actionable insights can be used when planning future videos of a similar nature.

 Likes and comments